Pakillo/grateful/README.md

 Citation keys are not guaranteed to be preserved when regenerated, particularly when packages are updated.
-This instability is not an issue when citations are used programmatically, as in the example below.
+This instability is not an issue when citations are used programmatically, as in the example above.
 But if references are put into the text manually, they may need to be updated periodically.